- HB Length: 45-52 cm (18-20″)

 The scant information available on the Flat-headed Cat’s reproductive habits includes a young kitten that was found in the wild in the month of January.
 It had much the same colouration as the adults except that it was somewhat greyer.
 It developed adult colouration at one year of age.
 Gestation is approximately 56 days, with one to four kittens born.
 Captive animals have lived to 14 years.

-Water pollution in the form of agricultural run-off and logging activities pose a serious threat to these cats through contamination of their prey.
-In addition, waterways are often the areas first cleared as settlement expands.
+Flat-headed Cats inhabit mainly lower-altitude gentle terrain, which are facing high levels of clearance.
+Water pollution in the form of agricultural run-off and logging activities also pose a serious threat to these cats through contamination of their prey.
+In addition, waterways are often the areas first destroyed as settlement expands.
 They have also been reported to take domestic poultry which means persecution by farmers.